filski95/excel_bom_tool/README.md

 Lfr 12,5m, Üli 1m, Üre 0m![image](https://user-images.githubusercontent.com/93283105/175822326-bc12fe19-c9fc-4703-be5d-ba829ba760de.png)

 After that, materials are being counted based on the BOM dictionary in the tool.
+And returned in a neatly formated excel.